Trent University: Athletics

 There are many varsity and intramural sports at the university that compete at the varsity level under the name Excalibur, in men's and women's curling, cross country, rugby union, volleyball, fencing, rowing, competitive swimming, and soccer.
 Trent University installed a new artificial turf athletics field in the summer of 2005 that was built as part of Trent's bid to hold the 2007 U19 Women's Lacrosse Championships.
 There is seating for 1,000 spectators.
 Each autumn, Trent in conjunction with the Peterborough Rowing Club hosts the Head of the Trent rowing regatta, a 5 km head-style race along the Trent Canal and Otonabee River that ends under the Faryon Bridge at the Symons campus.
 The day-long event is open to university, club, and high school crews.

 In 2002–2003, the women's volleyball team obtained varsity status.
 Competing in the Ontario Colleges Athletics Association, Trent, over the last 10 years has grown into a top team in the east division.
 In 2009–2010, the Trent Women qualified for its first ever provincial championship held at Cambrian College.
 The 2010–2011 season saw Trent post a program best 18–2 regular season record, and another appearance at the provincial championships held at Loyalist College.
 After once again qualifying for the 2011–2012 provincial championships, Trent won the bid to host the 2012–2013 provincial championships, earning an automatic berth.
 Since then, the Trent women's volleyball team has had one athlete inducted into the OCAA Hall of Fame.

+The Trent Excalibur women's lacrosse team have won 4 OUA championships in the program's history, firstly in 2016 then in 2019, 2022 and most recently 2025.